Mean, green failing machine

 In terms of storyline, it’s a direct sequel to the first game (one of the rare instances of such continuity within the series).
 This doesn’t really amount to much, however, since it takes place several years later.
 Link is older, and Zelda isn’t the same one as in the first game, but rather an ancestor, asleep in a remote chamber of the castle under the effects of a curse (now why does this sound familiar…?).
 So they may just as well have been different characters altogether.
 Just like in most of the other games in the series.

 As for the gameplay, picture a hybrid between an old Super Mario game and an RPG.
-And no, you don’t get Legend of the Seven Stars (if only!), but rather some kind of unholy offspring.
+And no, you don’t get Legend of the Seven Stars, but rather some kind of unholy offspring.
 No wonder that this system has never been reused in the series since.
 There’s an overworld map, peppered with dungeons and visible enemies.
 Running into one of them or entering a dungeon plonks Link into a sidescrolling environment.
-He gets three lives and gains experience points in battle.
+He gets three lives and gains experience points.
 If Link loses a life, he restarts at the entrance to the area.
-But if you’re unlucky enough to get a Game Over (i.e. lose all three of Link’s lives)…and that takes him back to the first area of the game.
+But if you’re unlucky enough to get a Game Over (i.e. lose all three of Link’s lives)…that takes him back to the first area of the game.
 Meaning that he’ll have to trek all the way to where he was before dying.
 I’ll just let you imagine how that feels when you’re nearing the end of the game.
 And three lives whisk by very quickly.
 Especially since there’s no permanent way to obtain more; every time you get a Game Over, you’re brought back to three, even if you managed to get more in the meantime.
 Of course, there’s the slight additional problem that getting a Game Over is the only way to save.
 Just like in the first game.
 Yeap.